Euro 2024: Deutsche Bahn took on too much, minister says – DW – 07/12/2024

 "We really did everything we could.
 We postponed and canceled all construction works that were not necessary to have as little impact on the infrastructure as possible," he said in comments published by the DPA news agency.

-However, in comments to the Funke media group, he admitted that infrastructure was in a poor state.
+In comments to the Funke media group, he acknowledged that infrastructure was lacking.

 "Our infrastructure is in a bad, even deplorable state," Huber said.
 "In recent decades, too little has been renewed and too little money has been invested in renovation.
-At the same time, it is too full — we have much more traffic than we did ten years ago," said Huber.
+At the same time, it is too full — we have much more traffic than we did 10 years ago," Huber said.

-While improvements are promised, rail users are not likely to see improvement any time soon.
-From July 15th, the day after the final game of the European Football Championship, the state-owned railway company will start a massive renovation program expected to lead to significant disruption.
+Though improvements are promised, rail users are not likely to see them anytime soon.
+From July 15, the day after the final game of the European Football Championship, the state-owned railway company will start a massive renovation program expected to lead to significant disruption.

 This article was written using material from the DPA news agency.